 (non-MLO to non-MLO): A STA movement from one BSS in one ESS to another BSS within the same ESS.

+[M#279](#2186)SMD-BSS-transition: This type is defined for an MLD as follows:

+A non-AP MLD movement from one AP MLD in one SMD, where each non-AP STA affiliated with the non-AP MLD is within one BSS and different non-AP STAs affiliated with the non-AP MLD are within different BSSs, to another AP MLD within the same SMD, where each non-AP STA affiliated with the non-AP MLD is within another BSS and different non-AP STAs affiliated with the non-AP MLD are within different BSSs.

-A third type of transition is STA movement from a BSS in one ESS to a BSS in a different ESS or a non-AP MLD movement from an AP MLD in one ESS to another AP MLD in a different ESS.
+A fourth type of transition is STA movement from a BSS in one ESS to a BSS in a different ESS or a non-AP MLD movement from an AP MLD in one ESS to another AP MLD in a different ESS.
 Maintenance of upper layer connections during transition between ESSs cannot be guaranteed by IEEE Std 802.11; disruption of service is likely to occur.